Velesio/velesio-aiserver/docs/_components/monitoring.md

 ### With Main Application

-The monitoring stack is designed to work alongside the main neovratz AI Server:
+The monitoring stack is designed to work alongside the main velesio AI Server:

 ```bash
 # Start main application